 - HPR - Heat Exchange Primary Reformer Process – autothermic splitting with heat exchange using a steam reformer heated with process gas (heat exchange reformer) and a separate secondary reformer or a combined autothermic reformer using excess air or enriched air (sub-stoichiometric or stoichiometric H/N ratio).

-The following procedure is also used: Partial oxidation – Gasification of fractions of heavy mineral oil or vacuum residues in production of synthetic gas.
-Most plants operate according to the steam-reforming principle, with naphtha or natural gas.
-Only 3 % of European plants use the partial oxidation procedure.
+The following process is also used for ammonia synthesis: Partial oxidation, which is the gasification of fractions of heavy mineral oil or vacuum residues in the production of synthetic gas.
+Most plants operate using steam-reforming, with naphtha or natural gas.
+Only 3 % of European plants use partial oxidation.

-The production decrease of more than 15 % in the first year after German reunification was the result of a market shake-up, over 2/3 of which was borne by the new German Länder.
+The production decrease of more than 15 % in the first year after German reunification was the result of a market shakeup, over 2/3 of which was borne by the new German Länder.
 The production level then remained nearly constant in the succeeding years until 1994.
-The reasons for the re-increase as of 1995, to the 1990 level, are not understood; the re-increase may be due to a change in statistical survey methods, however.
+The reasons for the re-increase as of 1995 back to the 1990 level are not understood; the re-increase may however be due to a change in statistical survey methods.
 After 1990, production levels fluctuated only slightly.
 Since then, the rate of ammonia production has been stable.

-There were five plants in Germany which produced ammonia, using both processes.
-But since the mid of 2014 there are only four left.
-Both processes are still used, the Steam-Reforming-Process and the partial oxidation.
+There were five plants in Germany which produced ammonia, using both steam reforming and partial oxidation.
+Since mid 2014 there are only four left, but both processes are still used.

-As the CO2 emissions from ammonia production are a key category, activity data are collected plant-specifically: The AD are delivered based on a cooperation aggrement with the ammonia producers and the IVA (Industrieverband Agrar).
-The plant specific data are made anonymous by the IVA and then are send to the UBA.
+As the CO2 emissions from ammonia production are a key category, activity data is collected plant-specifically: The AD is delivered based on a cooperation agreement with the ammonia producers and the IVA (Industrieverband Agrar).
+The plant specific data is made anonymous by the IVA and then is sent to the UBA.

-For NOx and NH3, the default emission factors of the CORINAIR Guidebooks of 1 kg/t NH3 for NOx and respectively 0.01kg/t NH3 for NH3 are used (EEA, 2013) 1).
+For NOx and NH3, the default emission factors from the CORINAIR Guidebooks of respectively 1 kg/t NH3 for NOx and 0.01kg/t NH3 for NH3 are used (EEA, 2013) 1).